lkcbharath/RoR-ComplaintManagement/README.md

 	end
 	```

-- Associate each complaint with the user ID on creation in the Complaint controller:
+- Associate each complaint with the user ID on creation in the Complaint controller method:

 	```ruby
 	def create